andrewhouser/day-trader/README.md

 | HIGH_VOLATILITY | VIX > 30 | Reduce max position to 10%, widen stops to 2.5x ATR, favor safe havens |

 Regime detection uses: SPY price vs SMA 50/200, golden/death cross, RSI, VIX level, and 20-day rate of change.

+**Sector divergence override:** Regime bias is a default, not a veto.
+If an instrument is in a sustained multi-session uptrend while SPY is falling (e.g., energy rallying on supply constraints during a broad market decline), the agent evaluates it on its own merits rather than applying the regime's cyclical penalty.

 ## Risk Management